Floozutter/bookmarklets/loss-history/README.md

 # loss-history
-Delete all wins from an OP.GG page's match history!
+delete all wins from an OP.GG page's match history!